planetlabs/planet-client-python/docs/cli-tutorial.md

 The other options are queued, failed, success, partial and cancelled.

-Note you can also get a nice list online as well, at https://www.planet.com/account/#/orders
+Note you can also view a nice list of your orders online as well, at https://www.planet.com/account/#/orders

 #### Recent Orders with Formatting